usgpo/bulk-data/ECFR-XML-User-Guide.md

   <P>Office of Food Additive Safety (HFS-200), Center for Food Safety and Applied Nutrition, Food and Drug Administration, 5100 Paint Branch Pkwy., College Park, MD 20740.</P>
   <FP><E T="04">Dear Sirs:</E></FP>
   <P>The undersigned, \_\_\_\_\_ submits this petition pursuant to section 409(b)(1) of the Federal Food, Drug, and Cosmetic Act with respect to \_\_\_\_\_</P>
-  …
+  â€¦
-  <P>H. The petitioner is required to submit either a claim for categorical exclusion under § 25.30 or 25.32 of this chapter or an environmental assessment under § 25.40 of this chapter. </P>
+  <P>H. The petitioner is required to submit either a claim for categorical exclusion under Â§ 25.30 or 25.32 of this chapter or an environmental assessment under Â§ 25.40 of this chapter. </P>
   <P1>Yours very truly,</P1>
   <FP-DASH>Petitioner</FP-DASH>
   <FP-DASH>By</FP-DASH>